When I recently moved to Norway, I knew I wasn’t going to make the trip without my dog.

 My opinion on the process was that it was stressful as it began, but the Norwegian authorities made it so easy once I was in land.
 I was relieved because my dog had been flying for over 24 hours and they made it their priority to get him out of his cage as soon as possible since he was so scared.
 I can only speak for Bergen Flesland, but I can’t imagine it would be any worse at other airports within Norway.
 They really had sympathy for him after such a long flight and were very pleasant to work with.

-To view more information on the process, you can click HERE for the embassy’s website and HERE or the Norwegian Food Authorities Website.
-If you are reading this and have any additional questions, feel free to CONTACT me.
+To view more information on the process, you can click HERE or the Norwegian Food Authorities Website.